Textbooks in the Israeli–Palestinian conflict: 2007 PMW report and US reactions

-I believe that education is one of the keys to lasting peace in the Middle East...
-Ever since we first raised this issue some years ago there still has not been an adequate repudiation of incitement by the Palestinian Authority.
-It is even more disturbing that the problem appears to have gotten worse.
-These textbooks don't give Palestinian children an education, they give them an indoctrination.

 Senator Clinton joined with Elie Wiesel to speak out about anti-Israel sentiments and antisemitic content in Palestinian textbooks in September 2000.
 In June 2001, she joined with Senator Charles Schumer to speak out again on the issue, sending a letter to President Bush, urging him to make clear to Yasser Arafat that peace is not possible without a full and immediate cessation of the Palestinian Authority's hateful rhetoric and urging that funding be contingent on the cessation of such incitement.
 In October 2003, she joined the Senate Labor, HHS and Education Appropriations Subcommittee hearing on Palestinian textbooks and other media that glorifies violence and martyrdom.

 2011 IMPACT-SE report

 The ongoing research of the Institute for Monitoring Peace and Cultural Tolerance in School Education (IMPACT-SE) on how textbooks, exams, and other official course material in the Middle East portray the "Other" concluded in a 2011 report that Palestinian textbooks portray Jews and Israelis in a negative manner.
 However, the arguments brought by IMPACT-SE, formerly known as the Center for Monitoring Impact and Peace (CMIP) have been heavily disputed.
 In particular, according to Prof. Nathan J. Brown, CMIP's "method was to follow harsh criticisms with quotation after quotation purporting to prove a point...
 In short, the CMIP reports read as if they were written by a ruthless prosecuting attorney anxious for a conviction at any cost...
 Exaggerated rhetoric, charges of anti-Semitism and racism, and denial of the significance of existing changes in the curriculum will hardly convince any one further improvements are worth the effort."